-Check your owner's manual, Sarah, for an exact recommended mileage for the spare tire.
-Seventy miles is the rule of thumb.
-These tires are not designed for long-range service.
+The best place to start is your owner's manual, which should list the exact recommended mileage for the spare tire.
+If you don't have a manual, 70 miles is the rule of thumb.
+Temporary, donut spare tires are not designed for long-range service.
 They are made to get you to a garage to have your tire either repaired or replaced.

 You may notice poor cornering, handling, and braking characteristics.
 The donut spare has a smaller footprint than a conventional tire, which translates into diminished braking, roadholding and handling.
 With the donut spare in place, you may find that, when braking, the vehicle dips to the side where the donut was mounted.
 Also, you may notice the vehicle pulling to that side.